hat-open/hat-event/docs/event.rst

     * `eventer_server_address`

-        Eventer server address is needed to any component that uses eventer client to interact with currently active Event Server by Events.
+        Eventer Server address is needed to any component that uses Eventer Client to interact with currently active Event Server by events.

     * `syncer_server_address`

-        Syncer server address is needed to any component that uses syncer client to synchronize with currently active Event Server.
+        Syncer Server address is needed to any component that uses Syncer Client to synchronize with currently active Event Server.

     * `server_id`

-        Event server unique identifier (defined in configuration as `server_id`).
-Needed to syncer client in order to request synchronization with the specific server.
+        Event Server unique identifier (defined in configuration as `server_id`).
+Needed to Syncer Client in order to request synchronization with the specific server.

     * `syncer_token` (optional property)

         This token string is used as a key for synchronization between servers.
-        Event server will request synchronization with a remote Event server only if their `syncer_token` are identical (for more details see `Syncer Client`_).
+        Event Server will request synchronization with a remote Event Server only if their `syncer_token` are identical (for more details see `Syncer Client`_).
 If this token is not defined, synchronization is performed irrespective.